 Later, back in my native Cork.......when challenged to concoct some bedtime stories for my two young kids, I discovered a new talent – writing for children by just listening to, and copying their ideas (Sssh!
 Don’t tell them!).
 Never gifted with a sharp memory, I wrote some of my stories down, and thus began a new love...writing radio drama.

 The Lonely Flower and The Adventures of the Stripy Pyjamas are just two of several radio dramas for children, which I wrote and produced.
 They were all broadcast on RTE Jnr Digital Radio.
 Recently, I adapted one of my drama scripts into a children’s book, due to be published in the near future, so watch this space!
 Want to read some extracts from my scripts, just go to the radio page and you will find links to all there.

-Production just completed on a brand new children's docu/drama, A Handful of Women on the theme of Irish women's suffrage.
+Production completed in 2020 on a brand new children's docu/drama, A Handful of Women on the theme of Irish women's suffrage.
 Broadcast on RTE Jr radio as part of #RTEHerstory 2020 and available NOW on RTE Jr podcast stream

 After a long break from performance poetry, I attended Ó Bhéal's poetry night in Cork recently and reading my poems there was just like putting on a familiar glove.
 I won their five word poetry challenge that same night much to my delight!